TabbyML/tabby/README.md

 The images include:

-* a translation client to directly translate files (default entrypoint)
+* a translation client to directly translate files (only in Ubuntu images)
 * Python 2 and 3 packages (with GPU support)
 * `libctranslate2.so` library development files